Fractured Magic: Chapter Five

 “We’d like you to be on the team, Gareth.”

-“I mean it, Gareth.
+“I mean it.
 You should realize what an honor this is.”

-Gareth stood so fast his chair hit the ground behind him.
-“Why me?
-I'm not a diplomat!
-I can barely even navigate Unity's conferences, Moira, let alone hostage negotiations!”
+Gareth stood so fast that his chair hit the ground behind him with a bang.
+“An honor?
+I’m not a diplomat!
+I can barely even navigate Unity’s conferences, let alone hostage negotiations!”

-“You won't be doing the negotiations, of course.
+“You won’t be doing the negotiations, of course.
 Everyone on the team will bring different experiences,” Moira said.
-“You may not be the perfect politician, but you have your merits.
-Your knowledge of Orean and its customs will be invaluable, and that we'd send the brother of a Unity Magistrate on this mission tells Orean we have faith they will behave civilly.”
+“You may not be the perfect politician, but your knowledge of Orean and its customs will be invaluable.
+Plus, the fact that we’d send the brother of a Unity Magistrate on this mission shows Orean we have faith they will behave civilly.”

 “So I’m a pawn.”